2 Broke Girls (2011–2017): Season 1, Episode 10 - And the Very Christmas Thanksgiving - full transcript

 - Caroline...

-should know the truth.
+They should know the truth.

-Mrs. Claus, have
+Mrs. Claus, have a

-a little elf control.
+little, uh, elf control.

-into my little house.
+Jingles, come into my little house.

-No, Max, they should know.
+No, Max.
+They should know.

-There is no miracle on 34th Street
+There is no miracle on 34th Street,

 and it's not such a wonderful life.

-If it were, I wouldn't be standing
+If it were, I wouldn't be standing here

-here in crotchless tights in Santaworld...
+in crotchless tights in

 with a father in prison,